mfkeane/tortoisebot/README.md

 # TortoiseBot

 This repository contains a simple Gazebo robot with differential drive pluginand a hector_gazebo gps plugin which has a Ouster OS1-64 LiDAR mounted on it.
-Forked from stevenlee090's repo for use with the Vehicle State Estimation subsystem.
+Forked from stevenlee090's repo for use with the Vehicle State Estimation Subsystem and `https://github.com/mfkeane/avse.git`

 ## Dependencies & Setup